What To Know

 Before making any drill marks, you need to measure where you want to place your TV.

-We suggest making a paper cut out of your TV and experiment by taping it to different parts of the wall to see what looks best.
+We suggest making a paper cut out of your TV and experimenting by taping it to different parts of the wall to see what looks best.

 Once you’ve figured out where you want to place your TV, mark the spot using masking tape.